JBStepan/Project-Scorpio/docs/Systems/Weapons/WeaponFiles.md

   - `damage` - The amount of damage the weapon does.
 - Melee
   - TBD

+### How `.weapon` files interact with the game
+  `.weapon` files interact with the game by overriding any defined variables in the editor.
+For example,<br>
+Guns havs the variable `firerate`.
+If you do not define a weapon file for the weapon to read from, then it will defualt to what has been defined in the editor. <br>So if in the editor `firerate` is defined as `2` and we give it no weapon file to read from, then it will use what has been defined in the editor.
+Which is 2.

 > Note: I might be changing theses in the future to `.object` or `.triside` files.